zi-w/zi-w.github.io/_pages/home.md

 My prior experiences are in machine learning and robotics, including Bayesian optimization, learning for task and motion planning, active learning, and Gaussian processes.
 I completed my Ph.D. in Computer Science at MIT, advised by [Leslie Kaelbling](https://people.csail.mit.edu/lpk/) and [Tomás Lozano-Pérez](https://people.csail.mit.edu/tlp/).
 I received my S.M. in Electrical Engineering and Computer Science from MIT, advised by [Stefanie Jegelka](https://people.csail.mit.edu/stefje/index.html) and [Leslie Kaelbling](https://people.csail.mit.edu/lpk/).
 [Click here for my CV.](https://ziw.mit.edu/CV/)

-We are hiring a student researcher on topics related to uncertainty-aware decision making for LLMs and/or text-to-image models in 2024.
-[Click here for more information.](https://ziw.mit.edu/pub/srp.pdf)

 ## Other roles

 - Host and organizer of the [Google Bayesian Optimization Speaker Series on YouTube](https://www.youtube.com/playlist?list=PLSIUOFhnxEiAxb-3cR_dms4PYr6voVcER).